-Perhaps as a consequence of this lack of a comparable and consistent trade misreporting index, the literature usually focuses on one trading partner (e.g., Fisman and Wei, 2004, and Ferrantino et al., 2012) or the few major trade partners of one country (e.g., see Mishra et al., 2008, or Javorcik and Narciso, 2008).
-A few studies consider a select group of countries, such as Javorcik and Narciso (2017) who analyze bilateral exports from Germany, the US, and France, as well as imports by 15 countries that joined the WTO between 1996 and 2008.7 Moreover, the prevailing literature rarely attempts to capture the extent of all four types of trade misreporting by a particular reporting country.
-For example, Fisman and Wei (2004), Javorcik and Narciso (2008); Mishra et al. (2008); Ferrantino et al. (2012), and Javorcik and Narciso (2017) try to capture and explain import under-reporting; Ferrantino et al. (2012) also explore export under-reporting (also see Arslan and van Wijnbergen, 1993).
+Moreover, the prevailing literature rarely attempts to capture the extent of all four types of trade misreporting by a particular reporting country with over- and under-reporting of exports and imports.
+For example, Fisman and Wei (2004), Javorcik and Narciso (2008), Mishra et al. (2008), Ferrantino et al. (2012), and Javorcik and Narciso (2017) try to capture and explain import under-reporting; Ferrantino et al. (2012) also explore export under-reporting (also see Arslan and van Wijnbergen, 1993).
 As one of the few exceptions, Buehn and Eichler (2011) aim to capture all types of trade misreporting, but employ aggregate trade data between the US and 86 countries.
 Again, Buehn and Eichler (2011) start from the premise that one country (in this case the US) reports trade data accurately.

-Overall, we lack a consistent empirical method that is comparable across countries and over time to estimate trade misreporting without making ad-hoc a priori assumptions about who does and does not report correctly.
+Overall, we lack a consistent empirical method that is comparable across countries and over time to estimate trade misreporting without making a priori assumptions about who does and does not report correctly.